New York Habitat Blog - Home

 Central Park hosts over 25 million visitors per year.
 It’s the most visited park in the United States and its appearance in many movies and television shows has made it famous around the world.

-Central Park is bordered on the north by West 110th Street, on the south by West 59th Street, on the west by Eighth Avenue – which along the Park’s borders are known as Central Park North, Central Park South, and Central Park West respectively.
-Fifth Avenue retains its name and forms the eastern border of the park.
+Central Park is bordered on the north by Harlem on West 110th Street, on the south by Midtown West on West 59th Street, on the west by the Upper West Side on Eighth Avenue – which along the Park’s borders are known as Central Park North, Central Park South, and Central Park West respectively.
+Fifth Avenue retains its name and forms the eastern border of the park, towards the Upper East Side.

 Central Park contains several lakes and ponds, extensive walking trails, two ice-skating rinks (one of which is a swimming pool in July and August), the Central Park Zoo, the Central Park Conservatory Garden, a wildlife sanctuary, a large area of natural woods, a reservoir with an encircling running track, 37 kids playgrounds, children’s yoga, the Delacorte Theater and, of course, the famous Central Park Carousel.